weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/_trouble-shooting-dashboard.md

 * Then we'll see how to set up Kubernetes for production, including Weave Net, and then deploy your application to it.

 <div style="width:50%; float:right; text-align:right;">
-<a href="monitoring-microservices-weave-cortex.md">Go to next part: Part 2 – Monitor: Prometheus Monitoring &raquo;</a>
+<a href="monitoring-microservices-weave-cortex.md">Go to next part: Part 2 – Deploy: Continuous Delivery &raquo;</a>
 </div>
 <div style="clear:both;"></div>